 4. Write in as little words as possible

 There are many who stand by the one-sentence premise, in which the story premise is limited to just one sentence long.
 This method is pretty difficult to execute, but keeping things to one sentence will help you trim the fat and keep things simple.

 But, if you're still just a beginner, simply keep your story premise as short as you possibly can.
 The key is to be able to get a good overview of your story (or what your story will be) just from those few lines.

 A great way to practice writing your story premise succinctly is to write premises for existing stories and films.
 After a few tries, you'll be able to get the hang of keeping your story premises short and sweet.

 We hope that this has been helpful in preparing you to write your basic story premise!
-After you've written it in JotterPad, remember to save it to the cloud sync service of your choice – and bring it up again when you're ready to move onto the next step: building your story skeleton.
+After you've written it in JotterPad, remember to save it to the cloud sync service of your choice – and bring it up again when you're ready to move onto the next step.

 Onwards, young grasshopper!
 Your basic story premise awaits.
 Download JotterPad to start your one year novel-writing journey today.